VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-messaging/04-deploy-to-openshift.md

 And now all of our configuration is complete.
 Now it's time to create the AMQ instance.

-**2.3 Create AMQ Instance**
+**2.4 Create AMQ Instance**

 Log into the web view and select our `amq-demo` project.
 Then select `Add to Project` followed by `Browse Catalog`.
 We should now see a new template under the `Technologies` section that says `Messaging`:

 ![Messaging](../../assets/middleware/rhoar-messaging/messaging.png)

 Click on that template option and we'll be presented with all of the amq templates we've created.
-Select `amq62-ssl` and hit `Select`:
+Select `JBoss A-MQ 6.2 (With SSL)`:

 ![Messaging](../../assets/middleware/rhoar-messaging/amq62-ssl.png)